-Session Dates: here will be 4 expeditions occurring between July and October 2021, the exact dates are not firmly fixed and will be decided according to the grouping of volunteers at fitting dates, they will occur in two different regions of south Kazakhstan: 1) Lower Chu river inner delta (Geoarchaeological study), 2 sessions at the proposed dates of 06-21 July and 08-24 August 2) Syr Darya delta (upper Kuvan Darya) and Aral Karakum desert (Geoarchaeological study), 2 sessions at the proposed dates of 05-20 September and 1-15 October Application Deadline: Not applicable
+Session Dates: There will be 4 expeditions occurring between June and October 2022, the exact dates are not firmly fixed and will be decided according to the grouping of volunteers at fitting dates, they will occur in 2 different regions of south Kazakhstan, each made of 2 sub-regions, all together summing up 4 survey areas: : 1) Lower Chu river inner delta (Geoarchaeological study), session at the proposed date of 15-29 June 2022; 2) Southeastern Moyinkum desert, lacustrine oases of farms (Geoarchaeological study), session planned for the date of 18 July-2 August 2022; 3) Syr Darya delta (upper Kuvan Darya), Zhetyasar urban oasis (Geoarchaeological study), session planned for the date of 29 August-12 September 2022; 4) Aral Karakum desert (Geoarchaeological study), 2 sessions at the proposed dates of 05-20 September or 1-15 October 2022.

-Laboratory of Geoarchaeology, Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh National University, Almaty, Kazakhstan
+Laboratory of Geoarchaeology, Historical Faculty, Al-Farabi Kazakh National University, Almaty, Kazakhstan

-During the summer and autumn of 2021, the Laboratory of Geoarchaeology (Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh National University) is organizing archaeological investigations covering all periods from Palaeolithic to Modern times all over Kazakhstan.
-The program of work consists mainly in mapping, documenting and collecting paleodata for analyses.
+During the summer and autumn of 2022, the Laboratory of Geoarchaeology (Historical Faculty, Al-Farabi Kazakh National University) is organizing archaeological investigations covering all periods from Iron Age to Modern times all over Kazakhstan.
+The work program consists mainly in mapping, documenting and collecting paleodata for analyses.
 Open-air lectures in the history, archaeology and paleoenvironment of Central Asia are included.

-Sessions will take place between July and October 2021 and are 15 days in duration.
+Sessions will take place between June and October 2022 and are 15 days in duration.
 Volunteers and students of archaeology are welcome to join us.
-The participation fee is EU300 (or 360USD) per week and academic credit is given by the Kazakh National University.
+The participation fee is EU350 (or 380USD) per week and academic credit is given by the Kazakh National University.
 Interested volunteers and students of archaeology should contact the LGA to ask for full details on the various survey and excavation opportunities on offer.

-Period(s) of Occupation: From Paleolithic to Ethnographic periods
+Period(s) of Occupation: From Iron Age to Modern period

 Project Size: 1-24 participants